 The promissory note contains the borrower's promise to repay the money borrowed.
 This document identifies the principal amount of the loan, as well as the repayment terms, like the interest rate and monthly payment amount.
 Under the Uniform Commercial Code (UCC), a note is a negotiable instrument, like a check, which may be transferred by:

-During the foreclosure crisis, attorneys representing homeowners were sometimes successful in delaying or derailing foreclosures on the grounds that “standing” (the right to foreclose) had not been satisfactorily established due to gaps in the chain of endorsements or assignments.
+During the foreclosure crisis, attorneys representing homeowners were sometimes successful in delaying or derailing foreclosures on the grounds that "standing" (that is, the right to foreclose) hadn't been satisfactorily established due to gaps in the chain of endorsements or assignments.

 Homeowners sometimes think that in order to have standing, the foreclosing bank must produce the note and an assignment showing that the loan was transferred to that bank.
 But when a promissory note transfers from one party to another, many courts have decided that the mortgage or deed of trust that secures the loan automatically follows the note.
-In this kind of situation, the foreclosing party doesn’t have to provide an assignment to foreclose.
+In this kind of situation, the foreclosing party doesn't have to provide an assignment to foreclose.
 Often, so long as the foreclosing party has the right to enforce the note, it has standing to foreclose.
-However, some states—like Michigan for example—do require a valid assignment before a foreclosure may proceed.
+But some states—like Michigan, for example—do require a valid assignment before a foreclosure may proceed.
 (Mich.
 Comp.
 Laws § 600.3204).

 In the past, homeowners were regularly able to stop or delay a foreclosure by arguing that the foreclosing bank lacked standing.
-But this argument is a more of an uphill battle these days.
+But this argument is more of an uphill battle these days.
 Now, foreclosing banks are much more careful about addressing any gaps in the paperwork before starting a foreclosure.
 Also, courts have heard this issue often and have decided against homeowners in many situations, making it harder to prevail on an argument based on standing.